 Demand Justice Institute

 Demand Justice is committed to elevating lawyers who have put the fight for justice and equality at the center of their careers at the state level, too.
 The Demand Justice Institute is a state-based program for promising attorneys who have placed the fight for justice and equality at the center of their careers and who may be interested in becoming judges in the future.
-Participants will deepen their leadership skills, learn about what it takes to be a judge, further their understanding of progressive legal views, and better understand challenges to achieving equal justice in our courts system.
+Participants will deepen their leadership skills, learn about what it takes to be a judge, and better understand challenges to achieving equal justice in our courts system.